miguelgondu/blog_hugo/content/posts/2025-02-16/pcg-and-model-metrology.md

 The current state of our benchmarking is such that, when a practitioner arrives with an interesting problem to optimize, we don't have much to show, and we can't confidently assess which algorithms would perform best in their problems.
-Best we can say is which algorithms perform best on highly synthetic, general sets of examples.[^carolas-work]
+Best we can say is which algorithms perform well on highly synthetic, general sets of examples.[^carolas-work]

 [^carolas-work]: This is not entirely true.
 On one hand, there are several data-driven proxies for tasks in biology, chemistry, material science...
 On the other, we can tell practitioners to use tools for automatic selection of optimizers.
 There's at least plenty of research on making